Hennepin Civil Court

 The chief judge's staff catalogs all requests as they are submitted and reviews each request daily to determine if it meets all of the criteria for consideration by the judge.
 If your request is denied, an Implied Consent Hearing will be scheduled immediately and the date of the hearing will be stated in the chief judge's order.

-The Judgments Office processes court orders that direct the entry of judgment, as well as stipulations and orders for dismissal and orders granting summary judgment.
+The Judgments Department processes court orders that direct the entry of judgment, as well as stipulations and orders for dismissal and orders granting summary judgment.
 This office also handles writs of execution, transcripts of judgments, and "taxation of costs" hearings.

 How do I appeal a judgment?